 Digital Simple Registration Radio (Kan-i) – デジタル簡易無線局

 These radios are much more powerful but require registration to your name & address in Japan.
-They operate on a range of differnt frequencies.
+They operate on a range of different frequencies.
 VHF ~142Mhz and ~146MhZ and UHF ~351Mhz.
 Only the UHF are likely to be suitable as the VHF models require full licensing and only the 351Mhz bands are approved for leisure use.
 The ‘Analog’ variant of these radios were required to be phased out in 2014.
 The Yaesu page on the registration requirements is in Japanese but Google-Translates well.
 It is also valuable to review the official Government requirements page, again, translation works reasonably well.
 Here’s our easy-to-use English language registration documents generator.

 Kan-i radio provide 30 digital channels and a transmit power of up to 5W, with a range of between 1km to 5km.
 They are absolutely ideal for use in the Hokkaido backcountry.
 Unfortunately, some items are unreasonably expensive in Japan; for example, pizza, bullet trains and movie tickets .
 351Mhz kan-i registered radios also fall into this box.
 These radios are probably too expensive to justify for a one-off trip to Hokkaido but will make an excellent investment for regular visitors or residents.

 Because they are completely Japan specific, they are generally only available from the higher end manufacturers, and even then they are fairly expensive when compared to their HAM radio counterparts.
 For a ruggedized device such as the Kenwood TPZ-D553MCH or Vertex Standard (Yaesu) VDX30 unit you will be looking at around ¥30,000 to ¥60,000 per radio (add 9,000yen for a weatherproof speaker/mic).

-While most will have detachable antennas, you are not permitted to change the antenna on your Kan-i radio and it must be fitted with the original antenna or an approved alternative e.g. Here are the options for the Yaesu devices.
+While most will have detachable antennas, you are not permitted to change the antenna on your Kan-i radio and it must be fitted with the original antenna or an approved alternative.
+We would recommend not changing the antenna on your handheld Kan-i radios.